SUMMER FEEDING PROGRAM

 The Summer Food Service Program (SFSP) is a federal funded program that is administered through the Department of Public Instructions (DPI).
-Caring Hearts of America (CHOA) is a provider who has been serving children as a sponsor since June 16, 2012, and has prepared more than 100,000 meals to an estimated 1,300 children in Mecklenburg and Union County.
+Caring Hearts of America (CHOA) is a sponsor who has been serving children since June 16, 2012, and has prepared more than 100,000 meals to an estimated 1,300 children in Mecklenburg and Union County.

 The SFSP serves children and teens ages 18 and younger in low income areas at no charge during the summer months when school is not in session.